DimitryZH/Portfolio-website-/README.md

 ### Implementation:

-1. **Project Setup on GitHub:**
+1. **Project Setup on GitLab:**
-   - Establish a GitHub repository to house project files and related resources.
+   - Establish a GitLab repository to house project files and related resources.
    - Integrate the repository with Visual Studio Code for efficient development workflows.

 2. **Local Development:**
    - Construct the portfolio website locally using HTML, CSS, and JavaScript, incorporating links, diagrams, and project overviews.

 3. **Dockerization:**
    - Define a Dockerfile to encapsulate the portfolio website within a Docker image, leveraging the Nginx base image for optimal serving capabilities.
+Check out the  [`Dockerfile`](link) here.
    - Conduct local testing to validate the Dockerized application's functionality and compatibility.

 4. **CI/CD Setup with GitLab:**
    - Configure a comprehensive CI/CD pipeline on GitLab [`.gitlab-ci.yml`](https://github.com/DimitryZH/portfolio-website-GitLab-CICD/blob/main/.gitlab-ci.yml)  to automate build and deployment processes.
    - Specify distinct stages for building and pushing Docker images, as well as deploying to AWS EC2.

-5. **AWS EC2 Setup:**
+5. **AWS EC2 and Docker Setup with Terraform:**
-   - Deploy an EC2 instance on AWS to function as the production server for hosting the Dockerized portfolio website.
+    - Create AWS resources and install Docker on an EC2 instance using Terraform to serve as the production server for hosting the Dockerized portfolio website.
-   - Install Docker on the EC2 instance to facilitate the execution of containerized applications.
+   - Utilize Terraform to automate the deployment process, ensuring consistency and repeatability.
+   - Check out the Terraform configuration file [`ec2_docker_nginx.tf`](link) for detailed implementation.

 6. **CI/CD Workflow:**
    - Triggered by commits to the main branch on GitLab, GitLab CI/CD orchestrates the pipeline's execution.